RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

 #### Grab IP Addresses

-Once the *EC2 Instance* is up and available, grab it public IP or DNS name from the GUI</br>
+Once the *EC2 Instance* is up and available, grab its public IP or DNS name from the console</br>
 Or if you're a *cli* user:

 ```shell